< Back

 Sedation

-Sedative and analgesic medications are almost universally administered to patients undergoing invasive mechanical ventilation (Shehabi et al., 2013).
-These medications provide patient comfort and prevent agitation, which can lead to catastrophic consequences in a disoriented ICU patient, such as self-extubation or removal of invasive catheters (e.g., central lines or Foley catheters; Reade & Finfer, 2014).
+Sedative and analgesic medications are almost universally administered to patients undergoing invasive MV.
+These medications provide patient comfort and prevent agitation, which can lead to catastrophic consequences in a disoriented patient in the ICU, such as self-extubation or removal of invasive catheters (e.g., central lines or Foley catheters; Temesgen et al., 2021).

-Selecting the ideal sedative and analgesic should take a patient’s condition into account and be adjusted and reevaluated in response to changes in clinical status.
+Selecting the ideal sedative and analgesic should take a patient's condition into account and be adjusted and reevaluated in response to changes in clinical status.
 Multiple sedatives and pain medications can be used in combination and titrated to patient-specific goals.
 While etomidate (Amidate) is frequently used as an induction sedative, it is not used continuously.
-The most used continuous sedatives include:
+The most used continuous sedatives include (Fuchs, 2024; Morelli et al., 2019):

 • Propofol (Diprivan) can be used for light or deep sedation, depending on the dose administered.
 It is used frequently due to its short half-life and quick reversal with short-term use.
-It should be given through a large-bore IV if given peripherally (Tietze & Fuchs, 2021).
+It should be given through a large-bore IV if given peripherally.

 • Propofol (Diprivan) may cause hypotension, which can be profound with significant doses.
-Blood pressure should be monitored diligently, especially when infusion rates are changed (Morelli et al., 2019).
-Other adverse effects include bradycardia, respiratory depression, decreased myocardial contractility, and injection site pain (Tietze & Fuchs, 2021).
+BP should be monitored diligently, especially when infusion rates are changed.
+Other adverse effects include bradycardia, respiratory depression, decreased myocardial contractility, and injection site pain.

 • Benzodiazepines, commonly midazolam (Versed), lorazepam (Ativan), or alprazolam (Xanax), have significant historical use and are among the most used sedatives in critical care settings worldwide.
 However, benzodiazepines for continuous sedation were commonplace before ICU sedation guidelines were widespread, and the push for sedation weaning was not as typical.

 • Benzodiazepines are known for unpredictable accumulation, especially when given in higher doses to achieve deep sedation.
 The consequence of this accumulation is prolonged sedation, even after the infusion has been discontinued.
-Prolonged use typically leads to tolerance or the need for a higher dose to achieve the same clinical effect (Tietze & Fuchs, 2021).
+Prolonged use typically leads to tolerance or the need for a higher dose to achieve the same clinical effect (Fuchs, 2024).

 • Dexmedetomidine (Precedex) is generally used for light to moderate sedation and in patients experiencing agitation and ICU delirium.
 Dexmedetomidine (Precedex) has been found to prevent and resolve ICU delirium (Reade et al., 2016).
-It is a central sympatholytic (i.e., alpha2 agonist) with moderate anxiolytic and analgesic properties (Tietze & Fuchs, 2021).
+It is a central sympatholytic (i.e., alpha2 agonist) with moderate anxiolytic and analgesic properties (Fuchs, 2024).

 • Patients receiving dexmedetomidine (Precedex) are more arousable than patients receiving other sedating agents, allowing successful maintenance of light to moderate sedation.
-This improves the patient’s ability to communicate and interact with the care team, even intubated (Shehabi et al., 2013).
+This improves the patient's ability to communicate and interact with the care team, even when intubated (Reel & Maani, 2023).

-• A study by Reade and colleagues (2016) found that patients treated with dexmedetomidine (Precedex), as compared to midazolam (Versed), developed delirium less often and were liberated from mechanical ventilation sooner.
+• A study by Reade and colleagues (2016) found that patients treated with dexmedetomidine (Precedex), as compared to midazolam (Versed), developed delirium less often and were liberated from MV sooner.

 • Dexmedetomidine (Precedex) produces an analgesic effect and less respiratory depression.
-Continuous infusions can even be used on non-intubated patients (Reade & Finfer, 2014).
+Continuous infusions can even be used on non-intubated patients (Reel & Maani, 2023).

-• When administering a dexmedetomidine (Precedex) infusion, there is a risk of bradycardia, in some cases an extreme reduction in HR below 40 bpm.
-The infusion should be adjusted accordingly if the patient becomes bradycardic (Morelli et al., 2019).
-It can also lead to significant alterations in BP, nausea, and atrial fibrillation (Tietze & Fuchs, 2021).
+• When administering a dexmedetomidine (Precedex) infusion, there is a risk of bradycardia; in some cases, the HR may drop below 40/min.
+The infusion should be adjusted accordingly if the patient becomes bradycardic, and the provider should be notified to determine if additional intervention is required (Morelli et al., 2019).
+It can also lead to significant alterations in blood pressure, nausea, and atrial fibrillation (Fuchs, 2024).

 • Dexmedetomidine (Precedex) loading doses are optional and rarely used due to the risk of cardiovascular instability; if used, they should be given over 10 minutes and dosed at 1 mcg/kg.
 Maintenance dosing is typically 0.2 mcg/kg/hour initially and can be titrated up every 30 minutes to a maximum of 1.5 mcg/kg/hour.
-The onset is typically 15 minutes but can be 5-10 minutes when a loading dose is used, with a duration of 1-2 hours.
-These doses should be reduced in renal or hepatic impairment and tapered carefully to avoid withdrawal symptoms (Tietze & Fuchs, 2021).
+The onset is typically 15 minutes but can be 5 to 10 minutes when a loading dose is used, with a duration of 1 to 2 hours.
+These doses should be reduced in renal or hepatic impairment and tapered carefully to avoid withdrawal manifestations (Fuchs, 2024).

 Analgesia

-Analgesia addresses the pain of ICU patients and is often given alone or in conjunction with sedative medications.
+Analgesia addresses the pain of patients in the ICU and is often given alone or in conjunction with sedative medications.
 Untreated pain can lead to agitation, higher energy expenditure, and irregularities in the immune response.
-It also increases the risk of post-traumatic stress disorder if prolonged (Reade & Finfer, 2014).
-When managing patients unable to communicate verbally, a non-verbal pain scale may be utilized per unit/facility policy to discern the level of pain the patient may be experiencing (Azevedo-Santos & DeSantana, 2018).
+It also increases the risk of posttraumatic stress disorder (PTSD) if prolonged (Murray et al., 2020).
+When managing patients who are unable to communicate verbally, a nonverbal pain scale may be used per unit/facility policy to discern the level of pain the patient may be experiencing (Chanques & Gélinas, 2022).

 • Fentanyl (Sublimaze) is the analgesic agent most frequently used in the ICU for routine pain management, procedural analgesia, and ICU sedation.

-• Fentanyl (Sublimaze) is a short-acting opiate less sedating than morphine (Duramorph, Infumorph).
-It can, however, produce somnolence and sedation in high doses, especially in patients with renal failure (Shehabi et al., 2013).
+• Fentanyl (Sublimaze) is a short-acting opiate that is less sedating than morphine (Duramorph, Infumorph).
+It can, however, produce somnolence and sedation in high doses, especially in patients with impaired renal function (Casamento et al., 2021).
 It typically causes less hypotension than other analgesic agents.
-It is lipophilic, accumulates in adipose tissue with prolonged use, and can cause chest wall rigidity at higher doses (Tietze & Fuchs, 2021).
+It is lipophilic, accumulates in adipose tissue with prolonged use, and can cause chest wall rigidity at higher doses (Fuchs, 2024).

-• Fentanyl (Sublimaze) potentiates the effects of sedatives if administered concurrently and should be titrated in conjunction with the accompanying sedative to the patient-specific goal (Shehabi et al., 2013).
+• Fentanyl (Sublimaze) potentiates the effects of sedatives if administered concurrently and should be titrated in conjunction with the accompanying sedative to the patient-specific goal (Casamento et al., 2021).

-• Morphine (Duramorph, Infumorph) is an opiate administered for pain management in critical care patients and especially for palliation in terminal patients.
+• Morphine (Duramorph, Infumorph) is an opiate administered for pain management in critical care patients and especially for palliation in patients with a terminal illness.

 • Morphine (Duramorph, Infumorph) is longer acting than fentanyl (Sublimaze) and has known adverse effects, including hypotension, respiratory depression, and bradycardia.
-It may also cause myocardial depression and reduce preload (Tietze & Fuchs, 2021).
+It may also cause myocardial depression and reduced preload (Fuchs, 2024).

-• Loading doses of morphine (Duramorph, Infumorph) are typically 2-10 mg, while maintenance dosing is either 2-4 mg every 1-2 hours or a continuous infusion of 2-30 mg/hour.
-The onset is typically within 5-10 minutes, while the duration of effect is 4-5 hours.
+• Loading doses of morphine (Duramorph, Infumorph) are typically 2 to 10 mg, while maintenance dosing is either 2 to 4 mg every 1 to 2 hours or a continuous infusion of 2 to 30 mg/hour.
+The onset is typically within 5 to 10 minutes, while the duration of effect is 4 to 5 hours.
 It is not metabolized via the CYP3A4 route like fentanyl (Sublimaze) and hydromorphone (Dilaudid).
-Despite this, dose adjustments are suggested in renal or hepatic impairment (Tietze & Fuchs, 2021).
+Despite this, dose adjustments are suggested for renal or hepatic impairment (Fuchs, 2024).

 Neuromuscular Blockade

-Neuromuscular blocking agents (NMBAs, sometimes referred to as paralytics) paralyze skeletal muscle by blocking nerve impulse transmission.
-These medications are not to be utilized as initial management for agitation, undesired movement, or ventilator dyssynchrony (the timing of mechanical breaths is not in agreement with the patient’s inspiratory attempts).
-These medications do not have analgesic or sedative properties, are not recommended first-line agents for undesired movement, and should only be utilized when the former mechanisms (e.g., sedation, analgesia) have failed.
-NMBAs should never be administered to a patient who does not have an advanced airway (e.g., intubated), as respiratory muscles will be paralyzed (Bittner, 2019).
-As discussed previously, NMBAs are also used for intubation following an induction sedative agent (Stollings et al., 2014).
-Additional circumstances in which NMBAs may be necessary include:
+NMBAs, sometimes referred to as paralytics, paralyze skeletal muscles by blocking nerve impulse transmission.
+These medications are not to be used as initial management for agitation, undesired movement, or ventilator dyssynchrony (the timing of mechanical breaths is not in agreement with the patient's inspiratory attempts).
+These medications do not have analgesic or sedative properties, are not recommended first-line agents to control movement, and should only be used when the former mechanisms (e.g., sedation, analgesia) have failed.
+NMBAs should never be administered to a patient who does not have an advanced airway (e.g., intubated), as respiratory muscles will be paralyzed (Bittner, 2023).
+As discussed previously, NMBAs are also used for intubation following an induction sedative agent (Brown & Sackles, 2023).
+Additional circumstances in which NMBAs may be necessary include the following:

-• reduces oxygen consumption by the respiratory muscles and puts the work of breathing on the ventilator instead of the patient (Bittner, 2019).
+• It reduces oxygen consumption by the respiratory muscles and puts the work of breathing on the ventilator instead of the patient (Bittner, 2023).

-• hypothermia prolongs the therapeutic duration of all nondepolarizing agents (Bittner, 2019)
+• Hypothermia prolongs the therapeutic duration of all nondepolarizing agents (Bittner, 2023).

-• preventing unwanted muscle movement when it may cause danger to the patient, such as when it contributes to elevated intracranial pressure or coughing that could dislodge a clot in the context of hemoptysis (Bittner, 2019)
+• Preventing unwanted muscle movement when it may cause danger to the patient, such as when it contributes to elevated intracranial pressure or coughing that could dislodge a clot in the context of hemoptysis (Bittner, 2023)

-Common intermediate-acting NMBAs include cisatracurium (Nimbex), vecuronium (Norcuron), and rocuronium (Zemuron; Bittner, 2019).
+Common intermediate-acting NMBAs include cisatracurium (Nimbex), vecuronium (Norcuron), and rocuronium (Zemuron).
 These medications may be given in bolus or continuous IV doses, but continuous infusions are generally preferred over bolus dosing.
 Weight-based dosing should be based on the patient’s ideal or adjusted body weight rather than their actual weight (Renew et al., 2020).
 Cisatracurium (Nimbex) is the preferred agent for continuous infusion because its metabolism is unrelated to hepatic or renal function.
-Atracurium is also a feasible option in patients with hepatic or renal insufficiency but should be avoided in hemodynamically unstable patients due to the potential for histamine release (Bittner, 2019).
-A maintenance infusion of cisatracurium (Nimbex) is typically 1-3 mcg/kg/minute (Clar, 2021; Bittner, 2019).
-Patients with severe sepsis/septic shock may have a delayed or diminished response to standard cisatracurium (Nimbex) dosing regimens, but there are no specific contraindications to its use (Bittner, 2019).
-Neuromuscular blockade can be maintained using boluses of rocuronium (Zemuron) of 0.10-0.15 mg/kg (5-12 mcg/kg/min; Bittner, 2019; Clar, 2021).
-Patients may report pain on injection, and prolonged use (in the ICU) may lead to an extended half-life.
-Maintenance dosing of vecuronium (Norcuron) is 0.1 mg/kg (1-2 mcg/kg/min), but it is not typically used for prolonged periods in the ICU setting due to the risk of myopathy.
-Both rocuronium (Zemuron) and vecuronium (Norcuron) can be reversed with sugammadex (Bridion; Bittner, 2019).
+Atracurium is also a feasible option in patients with hepatic or renal insufficiency but should be avoided in hemodynamically unstable patients due to the potential for histamine release.
+A maintenance infusion of cisatracurium (Nimbex) is typically 1 to 3 mcg/kg/minute.
+Patients with severe sepsis/septic shock may have a delayed or diminished response to standard cisatracurium (Nimbex) dosing regimens, but there are no specific contraindications to its use.
+Neuromuscular blockade can be maintained using boluses of rocuronium (Zemuron) of 0.10 to 0.15 mg/kg (5 to 12 mcg/kg/minutes; Clar, 2023; Bittner, 2023).
+Patients may report pain on injection of rocuronium (Zemuron), and prolonged use in the ICU may lead to an extended half-life and a risk of myopathy, making it a less desirable choice and not commonly used.
+The maintenance dosing of vecuronium (Norcuron) is 0.1 mg/kg (1 to 2 mcg/kg/min).
+Both rocuronium (Zemuron) and vecuronium (Norcuron) can be reversed with sugammadex (Bridion; Bittner, 2023).

 Titration of a continuous infusion of NBMA can be monitored with peripheral nerve stimulation (PNS), usually ulnar or facial, and measuring twitches of the impacted muscle.
-As the neuromuscular blockade progresses, fewer twitches will be produced with PNS (Renew, 2020).
+As the neuromuscular blockade progresses, fewer twitches will be produced with PNS (Renew, 2024).
 PNS should only be used in combination with clinical assessments and should not be used as a sole indicator of medication dosing or effectiveness.
 This combination can be used in patients undergoing therapeutic hypothermia (Renew et al., 2020).
 An alternative monitoring option is the Bispectral Index (BIS).
-A BIS monitor utilizes electrodes to analyze EEG data and interpret a score from 0 – 100, zero indicating no brain activity and 100 representing full awareness.
-NMBAs may be titrated to BIS score to determine whether a patient is adequately sedated.
-Tachycardia, tachypnea, and hypertension are potential indicators of patient awareness or agitation, but these are not validated measures and should not be used as the sole assessment tool (Tasaka et al., 2016).
+A BIS monitor uses electrodes to analyze electroencephalogram (EEG) data and interpret a score from 0 to 100, with 0 indicating no brain activity and 100 representing full awareness.
+NMBAs may be titrated to BIS scores to determine whether a patient is adequately sedated.
+Tachycardia, tachypnea, and hypertension are potential indicators of patient awareness or agitation, but these are not validated measures and should not be used as the sole assessment tool (Renew, 2024).

-Continuous NMBA infusion should be avoided in status asthmaticus (Renew et al., 2020).
+Continuous NMBA infusion is typically avoided in status asthmaticus (Renew et al., 2020).
 Patients receiving NMBAs are also at elevated risk of multiple complications related to the complete cessation of muscle movement.
-When NMBAs are utilized for an extended period, the risk of muscle atrophy, foot drop, DVT, and pressure injury increases.
+When NMBAs are used for an extended period, the risk of muscle atrophy, foot drop, deep vein thrombosis (DVT), and pressure injury increases.
 Therapeutic range of motion should be performed every 4 hours, patients should be turned every 2 hours, and prophylactic anticoagulation medications should be ordered according to current industry guidelines (Blauvelt et al., 2019).
-Regularly scheduled eye care with lubrication drops/gel and eyelid closure was a strong recommendation for all patients on continuous neuromuscular blockade, and a target blood glucose of less than 180 mg/dL was a weak recommendation (Renew et al., 2020).
+Regularly scheduled eye care with lubrication drops/gel and eyelid closure is recommended for all patients on continuous neuromuscular blockade, and a target blood glucose of less than 180 mg/dL was a weak recommendation (Renew et al., 2020).

 Patients receiving NMBAs may experience complications related to specific comorbidities.
-Blauvelt and colleagues (2019) outline the following considerations for interdisciplinary teams when patients are being administered NMBAs:
+Blauvelt and colleagues (2019) outline the following considerations for interprofessional teams when patients are being administered NMBAs:

-• Patients with a history of coronary artery disease are at increased risk of myocardial infarction due to vagolytic actions (reduced impulses from the vagus nerve, increased HR and CO) of some NMBAs, especially pancuronium (Pavulon).
+• Patients with a history of coronary artery disease are at increased risk of myocardial infarction due to vagolytic actions (reduced impulses from the vagus nerve, increased HR and cardiac output) of some NMBAs, especially pancuronium (Pavulon).

-• Rapid infusion of NMBAs may lead to a profound histamine release, causing hypotension, flushing, bronchospasm, and increased salivation, especially atracurium and to a lesser degree cisatracurium (Nimbex) at very high doses.
+• Rapid infusion of NMBAs may lead to a profound histamine release, causing hypotension, flushing, bronchospasm, and increased salivation, especially atracurium (Tracrium) and, to a lesser degree, cisatracurium (Nimbex) at very high doses.

 Sedation Scales

-Evidence regarding sedative and analgesic medications in the ICU demonstrates that proper titration using goal-directed therapy can optimize patient comfort and avoid complications such as reintubation or prolonged mechanical ventilation rather than prioritizing which drug is administered.
+Evidence regarding sedative and analgesic medications in the ICU demonstrates that proper titration using goal-directed therapy can optimize patient comfort and avoid complications such as reintubation or PMV rather than prioritizing which medication is administered.
 When sedatives are administered, goal-directed delivery is critical to prompt ventilator weaning.
-When interdisciplinary teams agree upon a targeted sedation level, the patient’s risk for complications and recovery obstacles decreases (Wesley et al., 2003).
+When interprofessional teams agree upon a targeted sedation level, the patient's risk for complications and recovery obstacles decreases (Wesley et al., 2003).
 Goal-directed sedation is often driven by using a validated sedation scale.

-An interdisciplinary approach with sedation goals ensures that all care team members are on the same page, improving recovery times.
-Providing specific goals dictating titration of sedative medications can be beneficial in the ICU.
-It has been proven that the use of lighter sedation results in sooner liberation from the ventilator and discharge from the ICU (Reade & Finfer, 2014).
-When sedative-analgesic protocols are in place and sedation-minimizing strategies employed, sedative and opioid doses are reduced overall.
+An interprofessional approach with sedation goals ensures that all care team members are on the same page, improving recovery times.
+Providing specific goals dictating the titration of sedative medications can be beneficial in the ICU.
+It has been supported that the use of lighter sedation results in sooner liberation from the ventilator and discharge from the ICU (Stollings et al., 2022).
+When sedative-analgesic protocols are in place and sedation-minimizing strategies are employed sedative and opioid doses are reduced overall.
 In addition, trials comparing continuous sedation with daily interruption of sedation demonstrated that patients receiving a daily interruption of sedative medications spent less time in the ICU and mechanically ventilated (Olsen et al., 2020).
-Protocolized sedation interruptions instead of assessment-driven sedation reduce the harmful effects of excessive sedation (Azevedo-Santos & DeSantana, 2018).
+Protocolized sedation interruptions instead of assessment-driven sedation reduce the harmful effects of excessive sedation (Stollings et al., 2022).

 RASS